litestar-org/litestar/docs/usage/cli.rst

     This feature is intended for development purposes only and should not be used to deploy production applications.

 .. attention::
-   CLI options take precedence over environmen variables!
+   CLI options take precedence over environment variables!

 .. _cli-run-options: